 - c.
 Placement of spirit teams at wrestling contests: The mat area includes the wrestling mat and also a space around it of at least 10 feet where facilities permit.
 In this 10-foot area you would have the team benches and the officials' table.
 This area should be free of spectators, photographers and sideline cheerleaders.
 Therefore, in facilities that would permit, the sideline cheerleaders should be placed at least 10 feet from the wrestling mat. - D. NOTE: It is very important that sideline cheer coaches, the school administration and cheerleaders establish clear rules and guidelines for sideline cheerleading.
 The above list is not all inclusive of the rules which individual schools may wish to establish.
 Consult the National Federation Spirit Rules Book for additional rules. - E. SAFETY GUIDELINES FOR SPIRIT GROUPS: Each school is responsible for establishing and enforcing safety standards for the conduct of its spirit programs.
 The safety regulations contained in the NFHS Spirit Rules Book shall be followed.
-The following guidelines have been developed by the MSHSAA Spirit Advisory Committee and approved by the Board of Directors to serve as a guide for the school to use in drawing up its own standards.
-Rule 1 of the National Federation Spirit Rule Book contains definitions only.
-Rule 2 addresses "General Risk Management".
-Refer to Rule 3 for Cheer and Rule 4 for Dance.
-For Sideline Cheerleading: - Safety guidelines for partner stunts and pyramids: - a.
+The following guidelines have been developed by the MSHSAA Spirit Advisory Committee and approved by the Board of Directors to serve as a guide for the school to use in drawing up its own standards..
+For Sideline Cheerleading: - 1.
+Safety guidelines for partner stunts and pyramids: - a.
 Beginning partner stunts and pyramids shall be mastered before progressing to more advanced partner stunts and pyramids. - b.
 All new partner stunts and pyramids shall be reviewed and approved by the sideline coach prior to execution.
 Assisted spotting shall be required until new stunts are secure. - c.
 Spotters should be positioned in front, back, and on the sides when practicing new partner stunts and pyramids. - d.
 Always have exact positions drawn out on paper in advance before building a pyramid so that each person will know exactly what she/he is to do.
 Visual knowledge of the pyramid will help eliminate accidents. - e.
 Partner stunts and pyramids shall be practiced in a properly matted area. - f.
 Components to pyramids should be practiced separately before building the complete pyramid. - g.
 Every participating member of the squad should have a thorough understanding of the components of the stunt or pyramid before attempting to execute. - h.
 Before building, verbal communication should be established to use in case of trouble.
-The pyramid should be dismantled from top to bottom quickly. - i.
-When building, everyone should remain quiet except the person in charge.
-Full concentration at all times is imperative. - j.
-Always spot the head and upper torso of the top person to ensure safety in case of a fall.
+The pyramid should be dismantled from top to bottom guickly. - When building, everyone should remain quiet except the person in charge.
+Full concentration at all times is imperative. - Always spot the head and upper torso of the top person to ensure safety in case of a fall.
 Protect the head and neck areas above all else. - 2.
 Guidelines for gymnastic activities incorporated into cheers: - a.
 All new gymnastic activities shall be reviewed and approved by the sideline coach prior to execution. - b.
 Gymnastic stunts should not be executed without the use of a spotter unless they can be performed consistently and without difficulty and approved by the sideline coach. - c.
 Gymnastic stunts requiring the use of a spotter shall be preceded by verbal communication of the intended stunt. - d.
 New gymnastic skills shall be mastered on the mat.
 If a mat is not available assisted spotting should be employed.
 New tumbling skills should not be learned on hardwood or similar surfaces. - 3.
-For regulations regarding tosses and catches refer to Rules 1, 3 and 4 in the National Federation Spirit Rule Book - 4.
+For regulations regarding tosses and catches refer to the National Federation Spirit Rules Book - 4.
 All tosses are considered advanced skills and should be executed only by an advanced skill level team. - F. SPORTSMANSHIP: The promotion of sportsmanship is the prime responsibility of all spirit groups.